Zuppa Inglese – Italian English Trifle

 Its spreading has been attested since the 1800s in at least three Italian regions: Emilia-Romagna, Marche, and Tuscany.

 In Emilia-Romagna cuisine, for more than a century, it has been prepared in Bologna, Parma, Piacenza, Modena, Ferrara, Reggio Emilia, and Ravenna.

 In the Marches, particularly in Ancona, this cake’s use is also documented since the mid-nineteenth century; English travelers in the Marches were amazed by the name, having never seen this cake in their homeland.
 Interesting is the explanation they received from the Italians: the English term was meant as a synonym of alcohol lover, as they believed English people were, as the recipe requires the use of liquors.

-Even in Tuscany, Zuppa Inglese is spread at least since the nineteenth century.
-Artusi felt the need to inform the Tuscans about the difference existing between the cream they usually prepare and the custard needed for the preparation of Zuppa Inglese, describing the Tuscan recipe more similar to the one of today in a cup instead of similar to a cake to be unmolded which is his recipe.
+Even in Tuscany, Zuppa Inglese has been spread at least since the nineteenth century.
+Artusi felt the need to inform the Tuscans about the difference between the cream they usually prepare and the custard needed to prepare the Zuppa Inglese.
+He describes the Tuscan recipe as more similar to the one of today in a cup instead of a cake to be unmolded, which is his recipe.

 Zuppa Inglese can be round and flat or egg-shaped.
-It may also be prepared in a bowl.
+You may also prepare in a bowl.
 Moreover, the cream may be divided into two flavors, such as vanilla and chocolate.
-Alchermes is a liquor essential to this dessert, but it may be substituted with curacao or Grand Marnier.
+Alchermes is a liquor essential to this dessert, but you may substitute it with curacao or Grand Marnier.

 1/2 vanilla stick